dvampofo/nodejs-tdd/README.md

 - Eliminate fear of change
 - TDD also encourages constant reflection and improvement.
 This often exposes areas and abstractions in your code that need to be rethought, which helps drive and improve the overall design.

 Finally, by having an extensive test suite in place that covers nearly all possible paths, developers can get quick, real-time feedback during development.
-This reduces overall stress, improves efficiency, and increases productivity.
+This reduces overall stress, improves efficiency, and increases productivity.Â

 ## Instructions
 To download this NodeJS TDD product,